-Liqo can be installed on an EKS cluster through:
+Liqo can be installed on an EKS cluster with the following command:

-By default, the cluster is assigned the same name as that specified through the --eks-cluster-name parameter.
-Alternatively, you can manually specify a different name with the --cluster-name liqoctl flag.
+The name of the cluster will be equal to the one specified in the --eks-cluster-name parameter.
+Alternatively, you can manually set a different name with the --cluster-name liqoctl flag.